theavicaster/apache-kafka-beginners/readme.md

 *  If heartbeat stops, rebalancing would occur.
 *  Additionally, polling must also be done regularly. max.poll.interval.ms is the maximum time after which no poll means consumer is dead.
 *  If processing takes time like in Spark, Kafka might think the consumer is dead.
 So check this.

+---

+# Guidelines

+*  Small cluster (<6 brokers) - 2 * #brokers partitions.
+*  Big cluster (>12 brokers) - 1 * #brokers partitions.
+*  Choosing number of partitions right is very important.
+While larger number of partitions are trending, too many, like 1000 for a topic is wasteful.
+*  If we need many consumers, or producer sends a lot of data, we need to adjust the partitions, because clusters can have groups of at most the number of partitions.
+*  Replication factor atleast 2, usually 3, sometimes 4, never 1.
+Need to consider the latency of acks and higher disk space.